hit9/bt.cc/README.md

 * **Parallel**

   A `ParallelNode` achieves success when all of its child nodes succeed.
-  It will execute all of its children simultaneously, until some child fails.
+  It will execute all of its children "simultaneously", until some child fails.
+  In detail, it executes all children, then aggregates the results of the child nodes' execution to get the `ParallelNode`'s status.

   ```cpp
   // A, B, C are executed parallelly.